Intro

 But of course, that on its own is not a meaningful response.
 So I am glad I only thought it and didn’t speak it out.
 As with other issues of doctrine we generally adopt the stance of the church in which we were saved or raised or have chosen to attend.
 In some instances, people take the position of an author they read or a pod-castor to whom they listen.
 Those who attend theological college usually align with its ‘school of thought’

-Paul follows the mention of gifts with a reminder of the need for Love (Romans 12:9-21)
+Paul follows mention of gifts with a reminder of the need for Love (Romans 12:9-21)

-Paul tells the Ephesians they, as gentiles, form one body in Christ with the ‘citizens of Israel’ (Ephesians 2:11-16).
-He switches the metaphor from ‘one body’ to that of ‘God’s household’ (building) with Christ as the chief cornerstone (Ephesians 2:17-22)
+In chapter 2 of Ephesians Paul tells his readers they, as gentiles, form one body in Christ with the ‘citizens of Israel’ (Ephesians 2:11-16).
+Next, he switches the metaphor from ‘one body’ to that of ‘God’s household’ (building) with Christ as the chief cornerstone (Ephesians 2:17-22)

-He reverts to the image of one body and one Spirit in chpt 4.
+Then in chapter 4 he reverts to the image of one body and one Spirit.
 Referring to Jesus, Paul says “It was he who gave some to be apostles; some to be prophets; some to be evangelists, and some to be pastors and teachers; to prepare God’s people for works of service, so that the body of Christ may be built up” (Ephesians 4:11-12)

-Paul says Jesus gives these five gifts (ministry roles) to some to prepare God’s people for works of service.
+Note: Paul says Jesus gives these five gifts (ministry roles) to some to prepare God’s people for works of service.
 Why?
 To build up (edify) the body of Christ or, as the ICB (International Children’s Bible) puts it ….
-“He gave those gifts to make the body of Christ stronger”
+“He gave those gifts to make the body of Christ stronger

 Gifts can be Divisive